Skip to main content

 A unary-tests expression returns true if one of the following conditions is fulfilled:

-• The expression evaluates to true when the input value is applied to it.
+• The expression evaluates to true when the input value is applied to the unary operators.

-• The expression evaluates to a list, and the input value is equal to at least one of the values in that list.
+• The expression evaluates to true when the input value is assigned to the special variable ?.

 • The expression evaluates to a value, and the input value is equal to that value.